 Alcoholism and Gambling Addiction as Co-Occurring Disorders

 Potentially due to the similar reactions consuming alcohol and gambling have on the brain, someone who is addicted to one has a greater risk of developing an addiction to the other.
-People who are addicted to gambling may turn to alcohol to settle their nerves in preparation of, or if they’ve gone a prolonged amount of time without, gambling.
-Using alcohol to curb the negative effects of withdrawal can make them susceptible to developing alcoholism.
+People who are addicted to gambling may turn to alcohol to settle their nerves while gambling, or if they’ve gone a prolonged amount of time without, gambling.
+Using alcohol to curb the negative effects of withdrawal can make them susceptible heavy and problematic drinking, potentially leading to the development of alcoholism.
 Likewise, someone who suffers from alcoholism may seek comfort in casinos.

-People who suffer from a budding alcohol addiction will often look for a place where they can drink without people questioning it.
+People who suffer from a early stages of alcohol addiction will often look for a place where they can drink without judgement or people questioning it.
 The prevalence of alcohol in casinos makes it a popular place to drink heavily.
 Many casinos serve free alcohol, or constantly have servers offer alcohol to casino patrons.
 Naturally, this opens someone up to the temptation of gambling.
-While under the influence of alcohol, someone can be easily swayed to play and bet higher than they would sober.
-So, as they fall to the grips of one addiction, they’re developing another.
+Judgement is one of the first things to be impaired when under the influence of alcohol, and someone can be easily swayed to play and bet higher than they would sober.
+So, as they progress in one addiction, they’re developing another.

 Get help for alcoholism